tracetronic/ecu.test-diff/README.md

 Browser plugin to open the diff viewer of tracetronic products ecu.test and trace.check from browser.

-ecu.test Diff Extension is a bridge between the current browser tab and an installed ecu.test.
+Ecu.test Diff Extension is a bridge between the current browser tab and an installed ecu.test.
 It allows you to diff packages (`.pkg`) and other artifacts from an open commit or merge request with only a few simple clicks.

 ## Features